European tourism buoyed by recovering economies and cheap oil

 Last year, Soma Bay had to offer perks like free upgrades or extra rounds of golf to get an 85 percent occupancy rate for Easter after a flare-up of violence in Egypt hit tourist bookings.

-German carrier Lufthansa (LHAG.DE), traditionally focused on business routes, is also hoping to take advantage of rising demand for leisure travel by launching low-cost long-haul flights to places such as Cuba and Thailand.
+German carrier Lufthansa, traditionally focused on business routes, is also hoping to take advantage of rising demand for leisure travel by launching low-cost long-haul flights to places such as Cuba and Thailand.

 Others are meanwhile expecting the strong U.S. dollar to lure visitors from the United States to Europe.

-“Since we are dominant in Europe, we’ll be the first recipient of the greater number of U.S. travelers,” Sebastien Bazin, CEO of French hotels chain Accor (ACCP.PA), told Reuters at the IHIF hotels conference.
+“Since we are dominant in Europe, we’ll be the first recipient of the greater number of U.S. travellers,” Sebastien Bazin, CEO of French hotels chain Accor, told Reuters at the IHIF hotels conference.

 DER Touristik and TUI Germany said demand for trips to the United States was still strong.
 DER said it had locked in rates that did not yet reflect a recent strengthening of the U.S. dollar against the euro.